EBIO5460Fall2021/class-materials/skills_tutorials/git01_setup.md

 ## Install Git
 There are lots of options for Git [clients](https://en.wikipedia.org/wiki/Client_(computing)) (including GitHub desktop) but the official Git version is recommended:\
 https://git-scm.com. \
 Go to downloads and choose your operating system.
-This official version installs both a CLI ([command line interface](https://en.wikipedia.org/wiki/Command-line_interface)) and a GUI ([graphical user interface](https://en.wikipedia.org/wiki/Graphical_user_interface)).
+The current version is 2.33.0.
+On Windows, this official version installs both a CLI ([command line interface](https://en.wikipedia.org/wiki/Command-line_interface)) and a GUI ([graphical user interface](https://en.wikipedia.org/wiki/Graphical_user_interface)).
+On MacOS, it's best to install via homebrew and you need to separately install both git and git-gui.

 On this website there is also a section for third-party GUI clients.
 You can ignore this section but feel to try some out.

 **Windows**\
 When installing, there will be a bunch of questions.
 For most, the defaults are good.
 These two are important:

+1) Override the default branch name for new repositories: main
-1) Choose default editor: I suggest [nano](https://www.nano-editor.org/), or [notepad++](https://notepad-plus-plus.org/).
+2) Choose default editor - I suggest [nano](https://www.nano-editor.org/), or [notepad++](https://notepad-plus-plus.org/).
-2) Adjust your path environment if necessary: choose "Git from the command line and also from 3rd-party software (this is the default choice)".
+3) Adjust your path environment if necessary - Git from the command line and also from 3rd-party software (this is the default choice).
 This is important to allow Rstudio to find Git.
 Depending on your Windows version and installation this may or may not work with RStudio automatically.
 If not, in RStudio -> Tools -> Global Options -> Git/SVN -> enter the path to git.exe (and restart Rstudio).

 **Mac**\
 If asked, install Xcode command line developer tools also.